PowerMogli/MicroORM/README.md

 Feature-rich
 ------------

-Lazy loading, unit of Work, change tracking, identity map, multiple resultsets, custom mappings (all on request - soon to come)
+Change tracking, identity map, multiple resultsets, custom mappings (all on request - soon to come)

 Clean
 -----

-Based on clean-code principles and SOLID principles (I tried!!) :)
+Based on clean-code principles and SOLID principles.

 Efficient
 ---------